rishabh7823/advanced-DCDC/README.md

                                                                                                                                                                     -VSD-IAT

-## Plcement & routing
+## Placement & routing
 * Bind netlist with physical cells

   The all gates are in sqare shape only

-  where we can find all cells near thats the is liberary
+  where we can find all cells near that is the library

   ![Screenshot 2024-03-27 165133](https://github.com/rishabh7823/advanced-DCDC/assets/164547532/ebed39fd-1999-401b-a7d7-f44d6402f744)